Auto Parts Advertising: How to Enhance Visibility for Stores on Google Ads in 2025

 Feed Optimization: The Foundation of Shopping Success

-For Shopping and Performance Max campaigns, feed quality directly determines visibility.
+For Shopping and Performance Max campaigns, product feed quality directly determines visibility.
 Auto parts stores should focus on these critical feed elements:

 Manufacturer Part Numbers (MPNs): Accurate MPNs are essential for matching parts to vehicles.
 If you're wondering what an MPN number is and why it's important for your eCommerce product listings, it's the standardized identifier that ensures your parts appear for relevant searches.